-Crescent Law | L-1 Visa
+Crescent Law, PLLC | L-1 Visa

-What Is the L-1 Visa?
+What Is the L-1 Visa for Seattle Intracompany Transfers?

 The L-1 nonimmigrant visa allows U.S. employers to transfer employees from a qualifying foreign office to a U.S. office within the same corporate family.
 The transferring employee must have worked for the foreign entity for at least one continuous year within the three years preceding the transfer.
 The L-1 is divided into two subcategories: L-1A for managers and executives, and L-1B for workers with specialized knowledge.

 The L-1 is a dual-intent visa, meaning holders can pursue permanent residence without jeopardizing their nonimmigrant status.
-For L-1A managers and executives, a direct pathway to the EB-1C green card exists without requiring PERM labor certification, making the L-1A one of the most efficient combined nonimmigrant-to-immigrant visa strategies available.
+For L-1A managers and executives, a direct pathway to the EB-1C green card may be available without requiring PERM labor certification if the facts support the category.

 L-1A vs L-1B Comparison